ScottLogic/blog/_posts/2025-09-08-solving-data-consistency-in-distributed-systems-with-the-transactional-outbox.md

 Additionally, if you are looking to introduce auditing, the messaging service will need to know who or why an action was triggered, but looking at a data change typically will not provide this information.

 An alternate solution to the dual-write problem is the Event Sourcing pattern.
-Event Sourcing offers a fundamentally different approach to modelling state by treating events as the source of truth.
+Event Sourcing offers a fundamentally different approach to modelling state, by treating events as the source of truth.
 By persisting events directly, it avoids the dual-write problem within the system itself, as the event datastore becomes the single source of truth.

 ![Diagram illustrating the Event Sourcing pattern.
 It shows a command input being handled by a command handler, which emits domain events to an event datastore.
 The datastore is used to rehydrate aggregates, append new events, and build a queryable view.
 Queries are handled separately via a query handler accessing the read model]({{ site.github.url }}/mdunsdon/assets/event-sourcing-pattern.svg "Diagram showing the Event Sourcing pattern: from Command to Event and Query to Queryable View")